Put/Call Ratio Dataset

 - Put/Call Ratio: Ratio of put volume to call volume

-- Volume Data: Total puts and calls traded
+- Volume Data: Total puts, calls, and combined volume traded

 - Historical Data: Track changes in options sentiment over time